-State the problem as briefly and concisely as you can.
-For example, "Through this study I want to find out..." or, "In this study I will test my contention that..." etc. The thesis statement is the lens from which the rest of the proposal is read for adequacy, clarity, coherence, and value.
+The thesis statement is a proposition that you intend to demonstrate in the course of the thesis.
+It responds to the research problem you have defined.
+The thesis statement must be verifiable and, in principle, falsifiable.
+The body of the thesis must be organized to demonstrate the truth of your claim.
+When writing the thesis statement, state the problem as briefly and concisely as possible.
+For example, "Through this study I will show w and x, by doing y and z..."
+Or, "In this study I will argue a in order to demonstrate b and c..."
+The thesis statement is fundamental because it is the lens from which the rest of the proposal is read for adequacy, clarity, coherence, and value.
 Expand on the statement as appropriate, including related questions or hypotheses you have about your study that you intend to explore.